santhoshnimmala/cross-account-deployment-of-a-docker-image-to-ECR/README.md

 * Create IAM Role with Policies that can be assumed by Tooling Account
 * Choose option to Another AWS account
 * Assign a policy's like below
-* Trust Relationship should lokk like below (Note:- please specify the codebuild role name you are going to assign to codebuild)
+* Trust Relationship should look like below (Note:- please specify the codebuild role name you are going to assign to codebuild)
 ![Create Role](assets/Target_account1.png)
 ![Attaching Permissions](assets/Target_account2.png)
 ![ECR Permissions](assets/Target_account3.png)